-Rear axles must be live Ford English of a width flange to flange of 481⁄2 inch 1231.9mm these being of only two configurations.
+Rear axles must be live Ford English of a maximum width flange to flange of 481⁄2 inch 1231.9mm.
+The specification is:-

 - 1. Standard banjo axle case as per Ford production with the optional extended differential cover and mounting brackets. - 2.
 An aftermarket replacement axle case known as FAB 481⁄2 supplied by Spedeworth Motorsport for any front engine RWD car.